Fri, Oct 9 • 8am - 4:30pm (CDT)

 - Identify American Diabetes Association (ADA) guidelines in medical nutrition management interventions for patients with diabetes

 - Develop a diabetes therapy plan based on specific comorbidities and complications

 The University of Nebraska Medical Center, Center for Continuing Education is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-Nebraska Medicine is an approved provider of continuing nursing education by the Midwest Multistate Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Nebraska Medicine is approved as a provider of nursing continuing professional development by the Midwest Multistate Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 You must be able to attend the entire presentation to receive contact hours.
 No partial credit will be provided.

 This activity has been approved for 7.5 CPE hours by the Nebraska Academy of Nutrition and Dietetics.